 As a symbol of equality, the Hammer and Sickle captured the ethos of the rebellion and sought to replace the imperial images that had become entrenched in the public psyche since generations.

-The Hammer and Sickle was adopted as its official symbol by the Soviet Russia in 1924.
-Ever since, it has become an international political emblem representing different socialist states and communist parties all over the world.
+The Hammer and Sickle were adopted as its official symbol by Soviet Russia in 1924.
+Ever since it has become an international political emblem representing different socialist states and communist parties all over the world.

 » Yin Yang

 » Sun Face